Thyroid Diseases

 What is the thyroid gland?

-What are the main types of thyroid diseases?
+What are common types of thyroid diseases?

-Hypothyroidism, hyperthyroidism, and thyroid cancer.
+Common types include hypothyroidism, hyperthyroidism, thyroiditis, and thyroid cancer.

 What is hypothyroidism?